San Diego Paternity Lawyers

 In addition to obtaining orders for child custody and child support, typical issues involved in a paternity action include obtaining a paternity test, obtaining a judgment for paternity or setting aside a default judgment of paternity through either the Family Court or Department of Child Support Services (DCSS).

-Our experienced paternity attorneys look forward to providing high quality, aggressive representation to obtain your goals and desires while protecting your legal rights and interests.
+Our experienced paternity attorneys in San Diego look forward to providing high quality, aggressive representation to obtain your goals and desires while protecting your legal rights and interests.

 Contact a San Diego Paternity Attorney at Wilkinson & Finkbeiner

 For further information regarding filing a paternity petition, setting aside a paternity judgment, or to discuss the consequences or ramifications of a paternity suit, we invite you to schedule a confidential consultation with an experienced San Diego paternity attorney by calling us at 619-284-4113, e-mailing us, visiting us, or filling out our intake form on our Contact Us page.